 The Kassen Koshirae pieces are made one by

 one in the Nishijin area of Kyoto.
 This section of old Kyoto is said to have

-gotten its name from the when the East (Nishi) army made camp (Jin) in that area
+gotten its name from the when the West (Nishi) army made camp (Jin) in that area

 during the Onin War.
 The Iaito also comes with a certificate with the ďKyoto